ibm-cloud-docs/pattern-migration-options-vmware-workloads/white-paper.md

 ![Generating Return on Investment](images/ibmcloudvcfroi.svg){: caption="Figure 1.
 Generating Return on Investment with IBM Cloud VMware Solutions" caption-side="bottom"}

 {{site.data.keyword.Bluemix_notm}} is the first VMware partner to offer an automated and full featured {{site.data.keyword.vmware-service_short}} uniquely providing complete entitlement and control.
 Enterprises can take advantage of thousands of customizable options, built-in security and controls, bring familiar best-of-breed tools from VMWare ecosystem, and get up to 201% return on investment over three years with {{site.data.keyword.Bluemix_notm}}.
-The ROI is based on the [Forrester Total Impact study that is commissioned by IBM.
+The ROI is based on the [Forrester Total Impact study](https://www.ibm.com/downloads/cas/6M1QN5VO){: external} that is commissioned by IBM.

 ## Architecture overview
 {: #architecture}